 You now you have created your content (see Part 1) and added lots of elements that will help you get the attention of your audience.

 The next step is to prepare yourself by rehearsing and checking out the venue.
 I will cover this in Part 3: How to prepare yourself for your presentation.

-In the meantime, if you would like to talk to me about ways to prepare an upcoming presentation or about improving your public speaking and influencing skills generally, contact me on firstname.lastname@example.org or book a free Discover Call here.
+If you would like to talk to me about ways to prepare an upcoming presentation or about improving your public speaking and influencing skills generally, contact me on firstname.lastname@example.org or book a free Discover Call here.
 I would love to hear from you.